Claude (singer)

-Claude Kiambe (born 16 September 2003), known simply as Claude (/klaʊd/; /nl/), (Note: Kiambe Dutchified the pronunciation of his first name to avoid association with the word kloot.) is a Congolese-born Dutch singer-songwriter.
+Claude Kiambe (born 16 September 2003), known mononymously as Claude (/klaʊd/; /nl/), (Note: Kiambe Dutchified the pronunciation of his first name to avoid association with the word kloot.) is a Congolese-born Dutch singer-songwriter.
 His debut single "Ladada (Mon dernier mot)" topped the Dutch Singles Chart in 2022, followed by a further four charting singles.
 His debut album, Parler français, was released in 2024.
 He represented the Netherlands in the Eurovision Song Contest 2025 with the song "C'est la vie".

 Early life and education

 Kiambe was born on 16 September 2003 in Boma, Democratic Republic of the Congo.
 His mother fled to the Netherlands with him and his siblings when he was nine years old, first living in an asylum center in Alkmaar.
 The family later moved to Enkhuizen, where he obtained his HAVO high school diploma.
 He later studied hotel management, but discontinued the studies.
 He speaks Dutch, French and English.